 - 1. Open a workstation command window or shell prompt, depending on your operating system. - 2.
-Change to one of the following directories: - For Windows: %BINDIR%\TDS\server\bin - For UNIX: \$BINDIR/TDS/server/bin
+Change to one of the following directories: - For Windows: %BINDIR%\TDS\server\bin - For AIX or Linux: \$BINDIR/TDS/server/bin

 Note: BINDIR is an environment variable used by the Tivoli Framework to define path information used by Tivoli applications.
-For both Windows and UNIX, if the Tivoli Framework is not installed on the platform from which the topology server is run, the installation process installs the setup\env.cmd command file or setup\env.sh script file that defines BINDIR.
+For both Windows systems and AIX or Linux systems, if the Tivoli Framework is not installed on the platform from which the topology server is run, the installation process installs the setup_env.cmd command file or setup_env.sh script file that defines BINDIR.